3 Tips on How Vendors Can Make their Investment in Partners Well Spent

 3.)
 Design a Partner Portal that Attracts Engagement

 Did you know that nearly every partnering company in today’s market will select a vendor only if they have access to a Partner Portal platform?

-Vendors that opt out of using a Partner Portal put themselves at an immediate disadvantage; additionally, vendors whose Partner Portal is poorly designed, unresponsive, or rarely updated, also put themselves in a similar unfortunate position.Partner Portals should be used as a “gateway” to collaboration, communication, and resources.
+Vendors that opt out of using a Partner Portal put themselves at an immediate disadvantage; additionally, vendors with poorly designed, unresponsive, or rarely updated partner portal, put themselves in a similar unfortunate position.Partner Portals should be used as a channel partner loyalty tool and a “gateway” to collaboration, communication, and resources.
 Consider it as the digital intersection between you and your partner’s business, and it’s always undergoing “construction.”

 Partners should be able to easily navigate thru the portal’s interface, knowing exactly where to find the resources they need and the information they want.